xsuchy/fedora-upgrade/README.md

 That means it is not tested by Fedora QA before release and bugs in fedora-upgrade are not a blocker for release.

 You can upgrade to any version.
 However, Fedora QA tests, and most users upgrade to next version.next version.
-You can upgrade to

-* Fedora 33
-* Fedora 34
-* Fedora 35
-* Fedora 36
-* Fedora rawhide

 How it works
 ============